leekarensl/leekarensl.github.io/_posts/2022-08-16-association-rule-learning.md

 <br>
 There appears to be *some* relationship between New Zealand wines and other New Zealand wines, but what is also interesting is that New Zealand wines seem to be more associated with French & South American wines than they are with Australian Wines.

-New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
-This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it!
+New Zealand & Australia are often grouped together, but the above findings suggest that it may make more sense to group wines by preference rather than by geographical proximity.
+This is of course only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it.

 ___
 <br>